vigna/hrtb-lending-iterator-rs/README.md

+# WARNING

+Halfway through the development of this crate we learned about [Lender](https://crates.io/crates/lender), which has exactly the same goals of this crate, uses the same ideas, and is much more developed, so we joined the development team.
+This crate is thus unmaintained and this document is here for historical reasons only.

 ## A lending iterator trait based on higher-rank trait bounds (HRTBs)

 A *lending iterator* is an iterator which lends mutable borrows to the items it returns.